 Essential Oils For Homemade Cough Syrup

-This homemade cough syrup is powerful because of the raw honey and essential oils.
+This homemade cough syrup is powerful because of the raw honey and essential oils it contains.
 Raw honey is an antioxidant powerhouse.
-Many people use is alone as a natural cough suppressant.
+Many people use it alone as a natural cough suppressant.
 The honey will boost the immune system while coating the throat.
 This provides temporary relief along with the boost needed to get rid of the cough for good.

 Lemon essential oil is a natural and safe disinfectant.
 It also helps to get the lymphatic system moving.
 This essential oil will kill any bacteria it touches and help the body move the infection out.
 Lemon oil also tastes delicious!

 Frankincense essential oil is full of antibiotics and is a natural cold remedy.
 It removes phlegm and mucus from the airways which makes it easier to breath.
 Lastly, frankincense removes bacteria from the mouth and throat.
 This fights bad breath that is often associated with being sick.